-Our H&S Leaders are responsible for safety in school.
-They wear high viz jackets at playtimes and make sure children are safe in and outside school.
-They meet regularly with Mrs Pugh to celebrate safe play and share any concerns they may have.
+Our Play Leaders are responsible for the games played outside in school.
+They wear high viz jackets at playtimes and make sure children are safe in and active in their play.
+They meet regularly with Ms Struwig to celebrate safe play and share any changes they may need to make.

 - Checking that play equipment is being used safely.